Skip to content

 Pre-load configuration

-This feature is primarily for docker images and other automation.
-When installing LibreNMS for the first time with a new database you can place yaml key value files in database/seeders/config to pre-populate the config database.
+This feature is mainly for docker images and other automation.
+At the first installation of LibreNMS with a new database, you can put YAML key value files in database/seeders/config.
+These files fill the configuration database.

 snmp.community: